Jeff Gordon interested in racing NASCAR entry at Le Mans - NBC Sports

 Gordon, 50, occasionally still drives in a Hendrick program called “Track Attack” that brings older, modified Cup cars to club tracks (such as The Thermal Club near Palm Springs, California).
 But he said it’s unlikely he would attempt a NASCAR one-off similar to Dale Earnhardt Jr. in the Xfinity Series at Martinsville Speedway last week.

-“I don’t want to say never,” Gordon said.
+“I don’t want to say never,” said Gordon, who retired from full time Cup competition after the 2015 season and returned to make eight starts in 2016 as a substitute for Earnhardt.
 “I just have so much respect for the competitors, for the effort it takes to build a car and put a team out there.
 I want to make sure whatever that effort is, that my effort would equal it, to be able to go have fun and be successful.
 I just don’t see where I have the time to do that these days.”

 Even if the former USAC dirt-track star would have liked a shot this weekend at Bristol Motor Speedway.